xdotcommer/music-studio/README.md

    - Use DAW for MIDI sequencing

 3. **Audio Processing**
+   - Use MON knobs to send signals to Walrus effects
+   - Blend effects return on channel 8 with dry signals
-   - Use Main output through Walrus/NTS-3 for effects processing
+   - Use NTS-3 on main output for master effects
-   - Use Alt output to Blackbox for sampling/resampling
+   - Use Apollo Control Room for Blackbox sampling
-   - Configure mix between processed and direct signals
    - Apply Apollo Twin effects for final processing

+4. **Effects Management**
+   - Adjust individual MON sends per channel for effects depth
+   - Use channel 8 fader to control overall effects level
+   - Pan channel 8 to taste for stereo effects placement
+   - Monitor effects mix through main outputs
+   - Use Apollo Console for Control Room routing